portellam/generate-evdev/README.md

 ### 3.2. `generate-evdev`
 - From any folder, execute: `sudo bash generate-evdev`
-  - The CommandCLI's shell (bash) should recognize that the script file is located in `/usr/local/bin`.
+  - The CLI's shell (bash) should recognize that the script file is located in `/usr/local/bin`.

 ```
 -h, --help                Print this help and exit.